 In the hiking area the following is

 - Moving around and camping, according to the Everyman's right, although it is recommended that visitors camp in the designated places.
-On Manamansalo Island, camping is only allowed on the camping ground.
+On Manamansalo Island, camping is only allowed on the campfire sites.

 - Picking berries and mushrooms.

 Fishing with licences.
 You need to pay a fisheries management fee (eraluvat.fi).
 For fishing, you will need a licence.
 You can purchase fishing licences from Metsähallitus netstore (eraluvat.fi).
 More information and licences are also available at the Manamansalo Camping (manamansalo.fi), tel. +358 (0)8 874 138.
 Fishers need to check the restrictions on fishing sites at kalastusrajoitus.fi (in Finnish and Swedish).

 - Campfire is only allowed at sites marked for this purpose.

 - Fishing with licences.
 You need to pay a fisheries management fee (eraluvat.fi).
 For fishing, you will need a licence.
 You can purchase fishing licences from Metsähallitus netstore (eraluvat.fi).
 More information and licences are also available at the Manamansalo Camping (manamansalo.fi), tel. +358 (0)8 874 138.
 Fishers need to check the restrictions on fishing sites at kalastusrajoitus.fi (in Finnish and Swedish).

 - As a rule, a permit issued by Metsähallitus is required for activities other than those included in everyman's rights, which may include research and organised events.
 Further information on required permits: research and access permits (metsa.fi) and permits and notifications related to events (metsa.fi).

 - Lighting campfires if the forest fire warning or the grass fire warning is in effect.